breathe/NotebookScripter/README.md

 ## Dealing with matplotlib

-run_notebook supports a third argument `with_backend` which defaults to 'agg'. run_notebook intercepts any usage of `%matplotlib` ipython line magic and replaces the argument with the value supplied by this parameter.
-For example
+`run_notebook` supports a third argument `with_backend` which defaults to 'agg'. `run_notebook` intercepts any usage of `%matplotlib` ipython line magic within the notebook and replaces the argument with the value supplied by this parameter.
+For example:

 ```python
 %matplotlib inline